Using Exam Accommodations

 - Complete the required fields on the exam detail form.

 - Students will receive a confirmation e-mail to verify that their exam request was received and may check the status of their request in their AIM Student Portal.

 Exam proctoring for graduate students is managed by the academic divisions.
-For questions on how to obtain your exam accommodation, please contact the Disability Liaison for your division or their designee.
+Questions from graduate students on how to obtain their exam accommodation should be directed to the Disability Liaison for their division or their designee.